genesiscommunitysuccess/docs/docs/platform-tooling/deployment/gradle-deploy.md

 ---
 id: gradle
 title: Using the Gradle Deploy Plugin
-sidebar_label: Gradle Deply plugin
+sidebar_label: Gradle Deploy plugin
 sidebar_position: 10
 ---
 # Deploying from the IDE using Gradle
-The Genesis LCNC platform provides a gradle plugin that allows you to easily perform all of the installation tasks to deploy your own genesis project on to your local workstation, from your IDE.
+The Genesis LCNC platform provides a Gradle plugin that makes it easy to perform all the installation tasks that are necessary to deploy your own Genesis project on to your local workstation, from your IDE.

-The plugin is designed to work on workstations running Linux or on WSL if using Windows.
-If you are yet to set up your WSL environment to work with Genesis, please see our [WSL setup guide](/getting-started/get-ready-to-develop/wsl-setup/).
+The plugin is designed to work on workstations running Linux, or on WSL if using Windows.
+If you are yet to set up your WSL environment to work with Genesis, see our [WSL setup guide](/getting-started/get-ready-to-develop/wsl-setup/).

 ## Adding the deployment plugin to your project
-The Genesis Gradle Deploy Plugin uses the project classpath to resolve dependent resources, so in order not to interfere with any of your other project modules it is best to add a ${projectName}-deploy module to your project.
+The Genesis Gradle Deploy Plugin uses the project classpath to resolve dependent resources.
+So, in order not to interfere with any of your other project modules, it is best to add a ${projectName}-deploy module to your project.

-If you are using one of the Genesis application seeds then this module will be provided for you as part of the project template.
+If you are using one of the Genesis application seeds, then this module will be provided for you as part of the project template.

 If you want to add this module to an existing project, then it is easy to do so.
-The contents need only be two files, a gradle properties file and a gradle build script.
+The contents need only be two files;

+-  a Gradle properties file
+-  a Gradle build script

 ### Properties
 The properties file defines a few key properties in order for the plugin to function correctly.

-`genesis-home` is the location on the Linux or WSL file system where the platform and application distributions will be installed.
+- `genesis-home` is the location on the Linux or WSL file system where the platform and application distributions will be installed.
-`wsl-distro` is the name of the WSL distribution in which to install the platform (when using WSL) `wsl-user` is the user that owns the directory in which to install the platform (when using WSL)
+- `wsl-distro` is the name of the WSL distribution in which to install the platform (when using WSL).
+- `wsl-user` is the user that owns the directory in which to install the platform (when using WSL).
 ```
 genesis-home=/home/product/run #required
 wsl-distro=CentOS #wsl only
 wsl-user=product #wsl only
 ```

 The WSL properties are required in order to pass to the Windows WSL wrapper command.
 Path conversion happens automatically.
-The absence of any WSL distribution will cause the plugin to assume it is running directly on Linux.
+In the absence of any WSL distribution, the plugin assumes it is running directly on Linux.

-### Build Script
+### Build script
 The build script simply defines dependencies on distributions both internal and external to the project so they can be resolved and deployed.
 ```kotlin
 plugins {